canadaduane/vscode-notes/README.md

 ![vscode notes sample](images/vscode-notes-sample.png)

-The example above comes from opening `examples/basic.notes` in VS Code, with the `notes` extension enabled.
+The example above comes from opening `examples/basic.notes` in VS Code, with the `notes` extension enabled and the `Dark+` default theme selected.

 ## Snippets & Commands